dekuNukem/daytripper/quick_start_guide.md

 ## Mounting options

-Now you know how Daytripper works, time to make it useful by mounting the TX at a desired location.
+Now you know how Daytripper works, time to mounting it at a desired location.

 * Always turn on the TX **`AFTER`** you finish mounting it, so the initial calibration won't get messed up by your hand.

 If you're trying to detect someone walking by, you can mount it to a wall using the included magnet.

-Simply tape it to the wall, then you can attach and detach the TX with ease.
+* Simply tape the magnet to the wall, then you can attach and detach the TX with ease.

 If you can find a metal surface, it's even easier: